MinchinWeb/blog.minchin.ca/content/20070802-civil-engineering-is-stuff-that-isnt-supposed-to-move.md

 violations of the Code of Ethics.
-This means that if an Engineer disregards the public welfare, or doesn't properly perform his duties or due diligence, even if he doesn't face criminal charges, he can have his permit to practice engineering, which is probably his livelihood, revoked.
-Becuase of this, the Code of Ethics has become a touchstone in both the day-to-day and the extraordinary decisions an engineer will face.
+This means that if an Engineer disregards the public welfare, or doesn't properly perform his duties or due diligence, even if he doesn't face criminal charges, he can have his permit to practise engineering, which is probably his livelihood, revoked.
+Because of this, the Code of Ethics has become a touchstone in both the day-to-day and the extraordinary decisions an engineer will face.